Hyperflame1296/mcwss-api/readme.md

 # Events
 - These are all of the events that worked when I tested them.
-- you can figure out the JSON, i'm too lazy to write that lol
+- you can figure out the JSON that these return, i'm too lazy to write that lol
 - Most of these only work for whatever client is connected to the wss (the host in most cases), so maybe test it first before you get too excited!

 ### PlayerMessage